 !!!
 This page includes opinions, personal recommendations, and explanations !!!

-▸ Born in the year 2000.
-Trained in concert percussion, skilled with mallets and keyboards, chiefly vibraphone.
+▸ Trained in concert percussion, skilled with mallets and keyboards, chiefly vibraphone.
 The SM58, MDR-7506 headphones, Akai MPK Mini Plus, and MOTU M2 make up the entirety of my "gear".

-▸ Outside of music production, much of my free time is spent pursuing personal projects.
-Tinkering with config files, fine-tuning software or experiences of interest, micro-managing anything I find intellectually exciting.
+▸ Outside of music production, much of my free time is spent tinkering with config files, fine-tuning software or experiences of interest, and micro-managing anything I find intellectually exciting.

 ▸ At the time of writing, my favorite video games are Dwarf Fortress, Minecraft, ULTRAKILL, and Cyberpunk 2077.
 I play and storytell for Vampire: The Masquerade & Cyberpunk RED.
 Science fiction appeals to my sensibilities.

-▸ I light my living spaces with scarlet candles, enjoy sweet red wines, floral incense, and anything related to the rose.
+▸ I light my living spaces with scarlet candles, enjoy sweet red wines, black coffee, floral incense, and anything related to the rose.
 Statuettes of angels adorn my home.
 My favorite color is pink.

 ▸ I am pro-piracy & pro-FOSS.
 Piracy led me down the path to tech literacy, and FOSS acted as a library to nurture that literacy.
 Try and donate to your librarians when you can :^)